Skip to content

 Home Library

-Personal Library Kit: What You Actually Need (and What You Don't)
+Personal Library Kit: What You Actually Need

 You don't need to buy a personal library kit.
 You need a shelf, a system, and about fifteen minutes with a scanning app.
 Here's what's worth having an…